 Here's looking at you, Kid!

-Today's review will revolve around the the four Pinot Noir's that I tasted during the Wines of Chile twitter live-tasting and the next review will revolve around the four Syrahs.
+Today's review will revolve around the four Pinot Noir's that I tasted during the Wines of Chile twitter live-tasting and the next review will revolve around the four Syrahs.
 So hop into the wine-wagon with me as we take a spin down the vino super-highway and head down to South America, to a place that I believe will become the "new" Pinot Noir hotspot in the New World.
 But more, specifically all the Pinot Noir's I will be reviewing today are from Casablanca [no, not Morocco] and like Bogey said to Bergman in a movie of the same title, "Here's looking at you kid" pinot-heaven awaits.

 3. Veramonte Ritual Pinot Noir 2009: Woo-hoo, this wine hit it out of the freaking park, this is seriously great juice for the price.
 After the first pour, a shimmering dark crimson colored core.
 Getting my fat half-Irish nose down into the glass [not an easy feat] a palette of aromas await, black cherry, raspberry, cola and baking spices all inviting the first sip.

-Some other reviewers were wine-ing about the 14% abv saying that it was most likely much higher, but after my first long slurp I found this wine is made in an immediately appealing and approachable style that will impress many with its power and finesse of flavors sporting a balanced ABV.
+Some other reviewers were wine-ing about the 14% abv saying that it was most likely much higher, but after my first long slurp, I found this wine is made in an immediately appealing and approachable style that will impress many with its power and finesse of flavors sporting a balanced ABV.

-A raft of flavors coming your way, cherries, raspberries, light touch of blue-berries sweet vanilla, tobacco, baking spices and fat-slap of bacon fat, wrapped around some mushroom risotto like nuances, the mouth feel is dry, silky and the finish is plump.
+A raft of flavors coming your way, cherries, raspberries, light touch of blueberries sweet vanilla, tobacco, baking spices and fat-slap of bacon fat, wrapped around some mushroom risotto like nuances, the mouthfeel is dry, silky and the finish is plump.

 What the hell are you waiting for?
 Get yourself a case of this wine, dressed to impress and will be asked on a second and third date.
-It sells for a SRP of $20 and can be found at a few online purveyors of fine wine and spirits here.
+It sells for an SRP of $20 and can be found at a few online purveyors of fine wine and spirits here.
 You could also most like have Bevmo order for you as they carry all the other Veramonte wines except this bottle.
-I gave this wine a score of 92 flavor filled points, enjoy.
+I gave this wine a score of 92 flavors filled points, enjoy.

 4. Cono Sur, Ocio Pinot Noir 2008: Whoa, like I said earlier this wine was the big-boy in the room, made in a take-no-prisoners style.
 This is the kind of Pinot Noir that says, "if you can't hang with the big dogs, you better get back on the porch" to any other poser that may want to jump in the ring.
-In the glass, a massive nearly opaque dark ruby colored core.
-The nose shouts at you with a massive wave of dark cherry, plum and Indian spices.
-After the first slurp, whoa I was slapped with a sledgehammer of rich, full bodied, plump Pinot Noir flavors, plum, dark-cherry, smoky sandalwood, rhubarb, mongo bacon fat and chunks of rich earth and sauteed-mushroom.
-A nice tannin-acid balance that would indicate, a few more years of bottle aging would only improve how it's tasting now.
+In the glass, a massive nearly opaque appearance, dark ruby colored core.
+The nose shouts at you with an enormous wave of dark cherry, plum and Indian spices.
+After the first slurp, whoa I was slapped with a sledgehammer of rich, full-bodied, plump Pinot Noir flavors, plum, dark-cherry, smoky sandalwood, rhubarb, mongo bacon fat and chunks of rich earth and sauteed-mushroom.
+A nice tannin-acid balance that would indicate, a few more years of bottle aging would only improve how it tastes now.

-Regarding the finish, Mr. James Molesworth over at the Wine Speculator gave this wine 91 point and had this to say about the finish, "The lengthy finish is nicely focused." but I'll give him a break, this may have been the one hundredth bottle he tasted that day.
+Regarding the finish, Mr. James Molesworth at the Wine Speculator gave this wine 91 points and had this to say about the finish, "The lengthy finish is nicely focused." but I'll give him a break, this may have been the one hundredth bottle he tasted that day.
 Palate fatigue, the struggle is real.

-Full Disclosure: These wines were sent as press samples for the review process.That's all I have for you in this review, but please stay tuned as next time we'll delve right into a review of four wonderful Syrahs from Chile.
+Full Disclosure: These wines were sent as press samples for the review process.That's all I have for you in this review, but please stay tuned as next time we'll delve right into the discussion of four beautiful Syrahs from Chile.
 If your not a fan of Syrah, you will be after giving these wine a swirl.
-Until next time sip long and prosper, cheers!
+Until next time sip long and prosper cheers!